se-for-sci/se-for-sci.github.io/slides/week-07-2.md

 - **Factory pattern**: We've touched on this lightly, classes `__init__` method, for example.
 - **Ascync patterns**: Lightly touched on during generators.
 - **Event loop**: A common pattern for reacting to multiple possible inputs.

+---

+## Going further

+A great way to go further is to learn another language.
+It helps generalize concepts and expose you to new design patterns.
+Try to write code the way the language is intended.
+You should know at least one compiled and one interpreted language well!

+- **Python**: A great choice for interpreted language.
+- **C++**: The classic compiled language choice, modernized.
+- **Rust**: A really interesting option due to packaging, moves, & traits

+You should at least be familiar with whatever is common in your field.